 Deborah A. Miranda is an enrolled member of the Ohlone-Costanoan Esselen Nation of the Greater Monterey Bay Area in California.
 Miranda’s collections of poetry include Raised by Humans (2015); Indian Cartography: Poems (1999), winner of the Diane Decorah Memorial First Book Award from the Native Writers’ Circle of the Americas; and The Zen of La Llorona (2005), nominated for a Lambda Literary Award.
 Her mixed-genre book Bad Indians: A Tribal Memoir (Heyday, 2013), received the PEN-Oakland Josephine Miles Literary Award, a Gold Medal from the Independent Publishers Association, and was short-listed for the William Saroyan Literary Award.
 It has been widely adopted for use in Native American Studies and Creative Writing programs both in the U.S. and internationally.
-For the past 15 years, Miranda has lived in Lexington, Virginia with her wife Margo and a variety of rescue dogs.
+Miranda lives in Lexington, Virginia with her wife Margo and a variety of rescue dogs.
 She is Professor and John Lucian Smith Jr. Endowed Chair of English at Washington and Lee University, where she teaches literature of the margins and creative writing while fending off Confederate dead, rebel flags, and swarming microaggressions that know no season.
 Poetry is not her weapon, but it is her superpower.